 - Allow to cool at room temperature or in the refrigerator until completely set before handling.

 Carob can be tricky to melt as noted above, but being enveloped in warm melted peanut butter helps.
 Microwaving on short bursts and stirring frequently is key to getting a melted mix without overheating.
 I find (for my ingredients and equipment) microwaving for a total time of one minute at medium usually does the trick, but the mix can be returned for more heating if/as needed.
+For a little extra caution, you can pre-melt your peanut butter and stir in the carob to get it a head start on melting before adding any extra heat.

 Treat Making Tips and Tricks

-- When using ingredients like peanut butter for dogs, take care when shopping to avoid the artificial sweeteners, particularly xylitol, which is extremely dangerous for dogs.
-Xylitol may also be labelled under as sweetener code 967.
+- When using ingredients like peanut butter for dogs, take care when shopping to avoid artificial sweeteners, particularly xylitol, which is extremely dangerous for dogs.
+Xylitol may also be labelled as sweetener code 967.

 - If using sprinkles, ensure that they are suitably sized for your pet.
 For example, my big dogs are ok with finely chopped peanuts as shown, however, they may be too large for smaller pets to safely eat.
 If in doubt, leave them out.